sejong-rcv/INSANet/README.md

             ├── ...
             └── 260536.jpg
       └── visible
-         └── The structure is identical to the "infrared".
+         └─ The structure is identical to the "infrared".
+├── llvip
+   ├── LLVIP_annotations.json # COCO format annotation for evaluation.
+   ├── LLVIP_train_all.txt    # Same as KAIST,
+   ├── LLVIP_test_all.txt     # We classify and provide text files for train and test.
+   └── src
+      ├── config.py
+      ├── datasets.py
+      ├── train_eval.py
+      └── inference.py
 ```